Respite Care for Adults with Dementia

 More Information

 If you are caring for a loved one with Alzheimer’s disease or another form of dementia, then you know that caregiving is a hard job.
-All caregivers need a break at times, and respite can help.
-The Alzheimer’s Disease Caregiver Support Initiative at SUNY Plattsburgh specializes in helping caregivers find respite care in Plattsburgh NY, Lake Placid NY, Queensbury NY, Granville NY, and other communities throughout Northeastern NY.
+Luckily, respite care can provide you with the relief you need.

 Learn More About How Respite Care Can Help

-Respite care can be provided through community or private organizations.
+Respite care is typically coordinated through community or private organizations.
 Or, it can be arranged through family and friends.
-Respite services offer care and support by providing a temporary reprieve from caregiving and allowing the opportunity to safely leave the care recipients for short or longer periods of time.
+Respite services offer support by providing a temporary reprieve from caregiving, allowing caregivers the opportunity to safely leave their care recipients for short or longer periods of time.

 During the period of respite care, caregivers will be able to engage in necessary and important functions, including but not limited to: social activities, attending appointments, worship services, family commitments, and attention to other personal needs.